By Kieran Cannon (@kiercannon)

 One of the most prominent features of Bright Lights is its ability to conjure up imagery to match the music.
 The opening track, Untitled, is one of the most electrifying and atmospheric songs on the album – piece by piece the songs builds on the echoing guitar riff with interplay between Banks and Kessler, drums which build to a crescendo then give way to tense guitar and bass, eventually fading to silence.
 Reflecting its status as an opener, it certainly feels like a new beginning of sorts – it’s easy to imagine this as the soundtrack to a long distance journey.
 NYC has a similar vibe, evoking images of travelling on the subway or the bus late at night, feeling isolated but taking solace in the fact that “New York cares“.
 In light of the September 11 attacks this song, although written before the attacks took place, takes on a special poignancy and becomes a kind of mournful love song to the city.

 On songs such as PDA, the tightness of the band shines through as Banks’ steely vocals shout over pounding drums and duel guitars.
 By virtue of the dynamic between the band members, expansive-sounding verses can easily transform into nervous, claustrophobic choruses and vice versa, eventually culminating in the ending which is, arguably, one of the high points of the album.
 Guitar and bass parts slowly build in intensity, threatening to boil over until Sam Fogarino’s drums explode back into action and carry the song through to its conclusion.
-It would be remiss not to mention Carlos D’s masterful basslines and The New sees his bass take a front seat, where the stop-go nature of the song gives him the perfect opportunity to create tension with highly-strung bass hooks in the buildup to each new section.
+It would be remiss not to mention Carlos D’s masterful basslines and The New sees his instrument take a front seat, where the stop-go nature of the song gives him the perfect opportunity to create tension with highly-strung hooks in the buildup to each new section.
 The work of the notorious bassist, who became famed for his eclectic dress sense and occasional controversial remarks, permeates the record and his Peter Hook inspired melodies play a huge role in the overall sound of Interpol.

 In the years following Turn On The Bright Lights’ release, its impact has been remarkable.
 Many artists, old and new, have expressed their admiration for the album and its influence has reached across genres with acts such as Editors, The xx and The Killers taking cues from it, Brandon Flowers notably stating that the record “was on constant rotation while we were making ‘Hot Fuss’.”
 As for the band themselves, many consider Bright Lights to be their high watermark.
 Given the daunting task of following up an album of such calibre, the subsequent Antics thankfully avoided falling into the trap of the so-called ‘sophomore slump’.
 While a solid output by any measure, containing several of the band’s greatest hits, the overall package lacked the emotional depth of their debut effort.
 Subsequent releases, such as the decent Our Love to Admire and the questionable self-titled Interpol, sadly seemed to confirm that the dizzying heights of their debut might never be reached again; that it was a product of its time.
 Despite Carlos D’s departure in 2010, the band are still churning out music and their latest release, 2014’s El Pintor, does show signs of promise.
 Their best could yet lie ahead.